jakoblrosen/minigit/readme.md

 The *checkout* function will restore files to the version that were part of the commit ID provided.
 This is a great way to look over your previous versions.

 **WARNING:** **This function will overwrite the files included in the commit.
 If you don't want to lose any work please save all of your files with a new commit and then checkout the older commit.**

+**NOTE:** *You will also need to checkout your most recent working commit in order to do anymore MiniGit operations.*

 ### Search ###